 - (1) Motion in Open Court.
 An attorney may be admitted to the bar in open court by appearing personally with a sponsor who is a member of the bar of this court and who states the applicant's qualifications and moves the admission.
 Motions for admission to the bar will be entertained at the opening of each session of court. - (2) Written Motion by Member of the Court's Bar.
-An attorney may be admitted on written motion of

-(3) Admission Procedures.
-On written or oral motion of a member of the court's bar, the court will act on the application.
-An applicant may be admitted by oral motion in open court.
-But, unless the court orders otherwise, an applicant need not appear before the court to be admitted.
-Upon admission, an applicant must pay the clerk the fee prescribed by local rule or court order.
+An attorney may be admitted on written motion of a member of the bar of the court who states the applicant's qualifications. - (3) Written Motion by Attorney.
+An attorney may be admitted on that attorney's own motion, accompanied by a certificate of good standing from a court listed in Federal Rule of Appellate Procedure 46(a) or Federal Circuit Rule 46(a).
+The certificate must be dated within 30 days of the motion for admission and must bear the seal of the issuing court.
+A written motion for admission must be submitted on a form approved by this court.
+The clerk of court will furnish the form. - (4) Oath.
+Each attorney admitted to the bar of this court must take an oath prescribed by the court.